Advisory Board

 Jason Carmichael, MS, CGC

-Jason is an ABGC-certified genetic counselor with 12 years of experience in the profession.
+Jason is an ABGC-certified genetic counselor.
 He received his BS in Molecular Biology at the Florida Institute of Technology and his MS in Genetic Counseling at Brandeis University.
 Prior to graduate school, Jason volunteered for 3 years as an HIV/health educator in the US Peace Corps in the African countries of Mali and Cameroon.
 He also interned at the American Association for the Advancement of Science in Washington, DC where he gained experience working on national programs aimed at supporting underrepresented students pursuing advanced degrees in STEM fields.
-Jason is currently the Lead Genetic Counselor at the Medical Genetics Metabolism and Maternal Fetal Medicine departments at Valley Children’s Healthcare in Madera, CA. His clinical and career interests include community engagement, carrier screening, utilization management of genetic testing, and genetic hematological disorders.
+Jason is currently the Manager of Genetic Counseling and Precision Medicine at the Medical Genetics Metabolism and Maternal Fetal Medicine departments at Valley Children’s Healthcare in Madera, CA. His clinical and career interests include community engagement, carrier screening, utilization management of genetic testing, and genetic hematological disorders.

 Margie Goldstein, MS, CGC

-Margie is an ABGC board-certified genetic counselor with 35 years of experience.
+Margie is an ABGC board-certified genetic counselor.
 She received her BS in Developmental Psychology from Pennsylvania State University and her MS in Genetic Counseling from University of California, Berkeley.
 She has worked as a prenatal genetic counselor at Children’s Hospital Oakland and provided genetic counseling services to underserved communities in the Northern CA Bay area through a state-funded program which supported these efforts.
 Margie served for many years in leadership roles for the Program in Genetic Counseling at the University of California, Berkeley followed by the Stanislaus State-Bay Area Genetic Counseling Program.

 Matt Hay, MBA

 Matt was diagnosed with neurofibromatosis 2 (NF2) at 19.
 His journey with this disorder included dozens of surgeries to treat brain and spine tumors, impacting his balance and hearing.
 He and his wife, Nora, experienced firsthand the importance of the genetic counselor-patient relationship as they looked to start their own family.
 Matt applies many of these personal experiences to his role at Alexion Pharmaceuticals, working on behalf of the NF community.
-Matt is longtime advocate and fundraiser for NF2 research.
+Matt is a longtime advocate and fundraiser for NF2 research.
 He has also served as a development consultant and board member for various hearing loss-related nonprofits and is a frequent guest speaker, author, and podcaster, sharing his perspective on overcoming every day challenges related to his genetic disorder.
-Matt earned degrees in marketing and a Master of Business Administration from Indiana University.
+Matt earned degrees in marketing and a Master of Business Administration from Indiana University, and is currently enrolled in the Public Health PhD program at Indiana University.
 He and Nora live in Westfield, IN with their three teenaged children (none of whom inherited NF2).

 Nora Hay, BS